ramaraju012/amazon-demo-tests/README.md

 src/test/resources/Amazon_shopping.apk (When a new version of app is ready, replace old app with new app) <br>

 # How to run test cases?
+1) clone the git repo
+2) Open testng.xml and configure execution parameters like devicename, platform version, etc
-clone the git repo and run 'mvn clean install' command.
+3) run 'mvn clean install' command.